epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Containers (e.g. .sif files)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The SRCP supports using Apptainer to run containers, usually .sif files.
+The current best practice is to inspect the structure and contents of the container.
+The prerequitiste is having Apptainer installed on a VM (you only have to do this once).
+Then use the following steps:

+1. Put the .sif container file onto the VM
+2.	``$ apptainer inspect -d my-container.sif``  - look at the definition file to see the components of the container
+3.	``%files`` section is where "data" are defined.
+It will describe how the container accesses folders on the host and the location of embedded data.
+We shell into the container by doing ``$ apptainer shell my-container.sif`` Then ``$ cd /location`` and we can look at the actual files bundled with the container.
+4.	``From:`` section describes the base image e.g. a plain install of Ubuntu.
+5.	 ``%post`` section is where packages are installed during the building of the container.
+For example it might tell Python to install some packages.
+6. An LLM might help to process long package lists and flag anything that looks strange.

 - **Vulnerability Scanning:** Use scanners like `Grype <https://github.com/anchore/grype>`__ to check for known issues. **note:** Grype will often produce a very large list of vulnerabilities, many of which may not be relevant in the SRCP’s isolated environment.
 For example, Grype highlights issues that would be critical for an internet-facing web application, but are low risk within the SRCP.
 Focus your attention on vulnerabilities that could realistically impact the security or functionality of the platform.
 - **Virus Scanning:** Optionally run a virus scanner before import.
 - **Security Context:** Note that SRCP uses Apptainer and Podman (not Docker).
 Containers will run with restricted user privileges on the SRCP, reducing risk.